 Theft, Damage or Destruction of Property.
-No student or other member of the College community shall on or off College property:
+No student shall, on or off College property:

-- 1. Misappropriate, convert, move without authority, destroy, deface or otherwise damage College property or any property of any other person while participating in College sanctioned/approved activities/events. - 2.
-Possess College property, or property of any member of the College community, without the written consent or authority of the College or the affected person; - 3.
+1. Misappropriate, convert, move without authority, destroy, deface or otherwise damage College property or any property of any other person while participating in College sanctioned/approved activities/events.

+- 2. Possess College property, or property of any member of the College community, without the written consent or authority of the College or the affected person; - 3.
 Enter or remain on College property for purposes other than those within the mandate of the College.